-For visitors who’re just here for a day or two and pushed for time, the extra effort involved means Corniglia’s first to be knocked off the list.
-But if you do make the effort, your prize is a quieter, less commercialised Cinque Terre village, with little bars and restaurants tucked in cobbled streets and a knockout coastal view.
-That’s not to say there isn’t a constant flow of people passing through during the day.
+For visitors who are just here for a day or two and are pushed for time, the extra effort involved means Corniglia is the first to be knocked off the to-visit list.
+But if you do make the effort to visit Corniglia, your prize is a quieter, less commercialised Cinque Terre village, with little bars and restaurants tucked into cobbled streets and a knockout coastal view.
+That’s not to say there isn’t a constant flow of people passing through during the daytime.
 But come late afternoon everything slows down and Corniglia retreats back to its naturally sleepy state.

 Where to stay in Corniglia

-It cost £149 per night for four people, booked through AirBnB (you can save £25 on your first AirBnB booking with this link).
-There was a little kitchen so we could cook dinner a couple of evenings, and it had its own balcony as well as the shared one on the top floor.
-Owner Lidia knows absolutely everything there is to know about the Cinque Terre and gave us piles of maps, train and boat timetables.
+It cost £149 per night for four people, booked through AirBnB (save £25 on your first AirBnB booking with this link).
+We had a little kitchen so we could cook dinner a couple of evenings, with our own balcony as well as the shared one on the top floor.
+Owner Lidia knows everything there is to know about the Cinque Terre and gave us piles of maps, train and boat timetables.

 Where to eat and drink in Corniglia

-For drinks, Bar Terza Terra has another stunning view with a just a few tables overlooking the sea – walk right through the village until you reach the viewpoint.
+There are a good selection of places for drinks too.
+Bar Terza Terra has another stunning view with a just a few tables overlooking the sea – walk right through the village until you reach the viewpoint.
 Or Enotica Winebar has a lovely little garden with colourful lanterns and flowers, and does a mean White Spritz – a twist on an Aperol Spritz using limoncello instead of Aperol.
 And don’t miss a gelato from Alberto Gelateria, where we worked our way through a couple of flavours each night.
 They also do a refreshing icy granita made with local lemons.